microsoft/TypeScript-Handbook/pages/Module Resolution.md

 tsc --traceResolution
 ```

-Results in an output as such:
+Results in an output such as:

 ```txt
 ======== Resolving module 'typescript' from 'src/app.ts'. ========